duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### Security, on time, backups, as these systems become relied upon

-- Teachers teach that there are many systems in society that utilize autonomous systems that are important to society.
+- Explain that there are many systems in society that utilize autonomous systems that are important to society.

 See also: There has been ongoing debate whether these systems should be close or open sourced.